 between the Democrat and Republican parties, so a non-vote

-in this election is misguided.
+is misguided.
 The future of this nation

 is in the faithful leadership of God's elect, and not in the few